drexhepi/player_similarity/README.md

 **NOTE:** I am well aware that this is a very simplistic approach but it's a good start to see the method in action.
 Above all, this project was a great experience as I continue to gain valuable knowledge and understanding in my data sciense pursuit.

-This is a very simplistic approach but it's a good start to see the method in action.

 ### What I Learned
 1. Web Scraping with Selenium